lowRISC/lowrisc-site/content/docs/minion-v0.4/minion.md

 | -------------- | ------------ | ---------- | ------------ | ------------------------------------------------------------------ |
 | VGA text buffer| `0x00A00000` | Read/Write | zero         | The least significant byte in each 32-bit word is usable           |

 The VGA compatible text display is straightforward in operation.
 No facility for hardware scrolling is offered, the font is a fixed ASCII-font without non-Roman support.
-No support for overwriting the fonr is provided though again, it would be trivial in hardware.
+No support for overwriting the font is provided though again, it would be trivial in hardware.
 The output is a fixed 1024x768 at 75Hz.
 The buffer is a fixed 16K bytes with a 64K memory map, of which only the LSB is used.

 | Name           | Address      | Operation  | Reset value  | Description                                                        |
 | -------------- | ------------ | ---------- | ------------ | ------------------------------------------------------------------ |